patricksign/agentclaw/docs/README.md

 ### 10. Metrics and Token Accounting
 Every LLM call is logged with input tokens, output tokens, cost in USD, and duration.
 Aggregated stats are available per day or per date range via the metrics API.

+### 11. Rolling Weekly History Compression
+A `Summarizer` (`internal/summarizer`) compresses each agent's completed task history into a 400-token memory document using Claude Sonnet.
+The summary is appended to `memory/agents/<role>.md` so future tasks benefit from accumulated institutional knowledge.

+- Loads the last 50 `done`/`failed` tasks per role; skips if fewer than 10 exist
+- Calls Sonnet with a focused system prompt: patterns used, pitfalls encountered, decisions made, modules touched
+- Archives the raw task list to `state/old/summary-<agentID>-<YYYY-MM-DD>.md`
+- Logs token usage and cost against the `summarizer-<agentID>` task ID
+- Scheduled automatically every **Sunday at 02:00** via `robfig/cron/v3`
+- Also triggerable on demand via `POST /api/state/compress`

+### 12. Per-IP Rate Limiting
+All REST endpoints are protected by a token-bucket rate limiter (10 requests per minute per IP).
+The WebSocket endpoint `/ws` is explicitly excluded.
+Clients that exceed the limit receive `HTTP 429` with a `Retry-After: 60` header.
+Idle IP buckets are purged every 5 minutes after 10 minutes of inactivity.

 ---